Maluscat/reactive-storage/README.md

 ```

 ### Configuring deep values
-To register a property deeply, you can use the `depth` config option which
+To register a property deeply, you can use the [`depth`](#depth) config option
-accepts either a number or a configuration.
-A deep configuration will again
+which accepts either a number or a configuration.
+A deep configuration will
-register any properties (including symbols) of an assigned object, provided that
+register any properties (including symbols) of an assigned object again,
-it matches the [`depthFilter`](#depthfilter) config option.
+provided that it matches the [`depthFilter`](#depthfilter) config option.

 If given a *number*, this will be the max depth until which assigned values will
-be made reactive.
-In this case, a layer's configuration will be inherited from
+be registered.
+In this case, a layer's options except `target` and `endpoint`
-the parent config, with the exception of the `target` and `endpoint` options.
+will be inherited from its parent config unless explicitly set to `false`.

 A given *configuration* will define options for that specific layer, which is
 useful to specify individual getters/setters for each layer of depth.
 The
-`target` option may not be specified since it will change with each new
+`target` option must not be specified (since it will change with each new
-assignment.
+assignment).
 Missing options except `endpoint` and `target` will be inherited
 from its parent unless explicitly set to `false`.
-This setup can be nested
-infinitely deep.
-To mitigate needing to extensively nest depth configurations,
+Instead of extensively nesting
-you can also make use of the [getter/setter](#setter) `path` argument
+depth configurations, you can also make use of the [getter/setter](#setter)
-(specifically, its length).
+`path` argument (specifically, its length).

-In this example, three explicit reactivity layers are defined, each of which
+Here, three explicit reactivity layers are defined, each of which define an
-defining an individual setter while inheriting the topmost getter.
-Layer 2
+individual setter while inheriting the topmost getter.
+Layer 2 defines one
-defines one additional implicit layer.
+additional implicit layer.
 Any layers below that won't be reactive.
+Note how
-Note how the `path` argument of the first two setters always has the same length
+the `path` argument of the first two setters always has the same length since
-since they are not inherited downwards:
+they are not inherited downwards:
 ```js
 const storage = new ReactiveStorage({
   depth: {